1ukastesar/fit-imp-term/README.md

 2. You will see a page with two simple forms - one for setting the access PIN code and other one for door unlock duration change in seconds.
 ![IMP Term Web Configuration UI](docs/img/web-control-ui.png)
 3. Enter the values you want to change:
-   -  To change access PIN code, enter the new code in the first field, then the PIN confirmation in the second field and press "Change" button
+   -  To change access PIN code, enter the new code in the first field, then the PIN confirmation in the second field and press "Set" button
    -  To change door unlock duration, enter the new duration in seconds in the third field and press "Update" button

 4. A connection dialog will open.
 Select `imp-term` from the list and confirm with "Pair" button.